jrc92/dockerproj/README.md

 10. Now we can finally run our Flask app with the following command ```gunicorn app:app --config=config.py```.
 We will see that a server address will pop up and we can click on it to preview our website

-We will now proceed to creating a Docker image.
+We will now proceed to create a Docker image.

   11. First, we will build an image from our Dockerfile ```docker build --tag=app .```